ibm-cloud-docs/vpc/file_storage_vpc_api_migration.md

 ### `zone` property no longer required
 {: #zone-property-no-longer-required}

 In this beta update, the `zone` property of `Share` requests is no longer required as part of the `Share` API request.
-This value must not be specified for regional file shares using the `rfs` profile, but the value is still required for file shares using the `dp2` profile.
-Existing requests for file shares using the `dp2` profile are not affected.
+This value must not be specified for regional file shares with the `rfs` profile, but the value is still required for the zonal file shares that use the `dp2` profile.
+Existing requests for file shares that use the `dp2` profile are not affected.

 ## Action needed
 {: #action-needed-2025-07-22-beta}